leejyphoebe/ai-commons-watcher/docs/nscc-syncthing-setup.md

 ## 1. Prerequisites

+This guide assumes the **Host Server has already been set up**.

 - NSCC account with SSH access
 - Working internet connection on NSCC
-- Host Server Syncthing already running (Dockerised)
+- Host Server Syncthing running inside Docker

 ---